rcst/knitr.maxima/README.md

 This engine can be used to process maxima code within Markdown documents.

+# Features

+  - knitr.maxima sends maxima commands to and retrieves respective output from the maxima interpreter
+  - each maxima command is automatically wrapped in a tex(…) command and is appropriatley formatted for output as
+  - “%” can be used as if working within maxima nonetheless, i.e. it is replaced by the previous command
+  - each chunk is executed in a separate maxima session, i.e. variables and functions defined in a preceeding code chunk are not carried over to the next chunk

+# Limitations

+  - “%” only work one step back

 # Usage

 To use it, one needs to register the function `maxima` in the file